FinlayDWebb/2024-Summer-Math-Research/ProgLog.md

 5. Also, optimistically, before next meeting I want to unassume that the voltage is the same at the intra-apical membrane and the intra-basal membrane, this will involve assuming the system is an open circuit and then solving it; and could result in some interesting conclusions.

 -------------------------------------------------------------

+# Sunday 26th August
+Currently on my way back from the UK Mathematics Trust Summer School (NMSS 64).
+I had an excellent time, meeting lots of very interesting people excelling in their respective fields.
+I led a session on decimals and periodicity to the juniors, the students consisted of a randomly selected 35(ish) students from the top 1.5% performer on the Intermediate Maths Challenge.
+I also assisted with a session on Ramsey Theory to the seniors, the students in this group consisted of BMO1 and BMO2 candidates, ex-PROMYS students and incoming Oxford math undergrads.
+It was an eye-opening experience, and I now am entertaining the idea of pursuing a research position around the topic of Ramsey Theory next Summer.

+Getting back to the current research, not much progress has happened since the last entry.
+Allanah and I are still wrestling with correcting the code/equations to fit our predicted outcomes.
+Hopefully, we can make some progress before school starts back up, if we can't, then so be it.
+I can outline a small problem I did encounter, but is yet to be resolved:

+### Problem
+Once running the fsolve function, we were seeing numerous issues.
+A runtime warning, an invalid divisor and eventually incorrect outputs.
+All of these issues revolved around the CotransporterFlux function, an issue with the log componenet.
+This was something I really tried a lot of angles on.

+### Intended Solution
+1. First I tried to make the outputs and inputs more accurate, by using np.float64, as mentioned in the last log entry.
+2. After this, I tried to re-define the CotransporterFlux, in sections.
+Firstly, it would calculate the ratio, then run the ratio through the log.
+This was an effort to observe where the issue was occuring.
+3. Finally, I fixed the values of the ratio (argument of the log) to non-zero positive values, in order to try and circumvent the invalid divisor issue.
+I did this using an 'if-then' argument, assigning small and negative values of ratio to epsilon, which in itself was the lower bound for positive values in NumPy.

+### Outcome
+After implementing step 3, I was able to get rid of the runtime warning, but then the output of the solving script was false.
+We have experimental data and data obtained from other publications and our ouputs weren't matching.
+This I thought was due to my assigning of epsilon.
+In the end, I sent the code over to Allanah in hopes of a different perspective helping us out.
+This is where we are right now.

+### TL;DR | Main takeaways:
+1. I wasn't able to fix the code to achieve the variable outputs we were looking for.
+2. I did explore several new angles not previously considered when running into compiling issues.
+Including learning about np.float64.
+3. Hopefully, since I am home I will be able to fix the code in the next couple days.
+Perhaps after a meeting with Allanah.